AleksandrSavosh/SimpleStore/README.md

 ##Overview

-SimpleStore is a library that provides opportunity easy persist model objects to different data stores.
+SimpleStore is a library that provides handy way to save any model objects to different data stores.

 **Available stores:**
  - Local store (SQLite)